The Bridge (2006 documentary film): Production and filming

 The documentary also features an interview with Kevin Hines, who survived his suicide attempt at the bridge in 2000.
-As he fell toward the water, he decided that he wanted to live after all and positioned himself so he hit the water feet first.
-He suffered serious injuries to his spine, but his life was saved by a black seal swimming below him.
-He later attributed the seal's presence as a sign from God.
+As he fell toward the water, he decided that he wanted to live after all and positioned himself so he hit the water feet first, like a cat.
+He suffered serious injuries to his spine, but a sea lion helped push him up out of the water to avoid drowning.
+He later attributed the sea lion's presence as a sign from God.

 Steel interviewed relatives and friends of the suicide victims, but did not inform them that he had footage of their loved ones' deaths.
 He claimed that, "All the family members now, at this point, have seen the film, [and are] glad that they had participated in it."
 He filmed 120 hours of interviews.
 Jumper Gene Sprague's life is shown throughout the film, ending with his jump into the water, shown as the last jump of the film from two opposite points.
 While the film crew was filming on May 11, 2004, Sprague appeared at the Golden Gate Bridge and walked back and forth over the bridge for 93 minutes.
 Eventually, he climbed the railing, sat for a few seconds, then stood with his back to the water and fell motionless into the water below.

 According to Steel, Sprague "walked across the bridge from the south to the north side and then from north to south, which are typically tourists.
 I did not think he would jump, but it must have been something about him that caught my attention."